LorenzoPecorari/iot_project/code/central/README.md

 <img src="README_pictures/low_dB.jpeg">

-Noises detected when nobody is speaking inside the room, there is only the environment sounds.
+Noises detected when nobody is speaking inside the room, there are only the environment sounds.

 <img src="README_pictures/high_dB.jpeg">